lucasvonhagen/lucasvonhagen/README.md

 🎓 **BSc in Computer Science from Malmö University**

 ## About Me
-Im a 26 year old with a passion for new technology, devolopment and information secruity.
+Im a 26 year old with a passion for new technology, devolopment and information security.
 Currently im working on new projects to expand my skills in full-stack development, system design and algorithms.

 ## 🔧 Skills
-- **Languages:** Python, Java, C++.
+- **Languages:** Python, Java, C++, C.
-- **Web Development:** Flask, React.
+- **Web Development (learning):** Flask, React.
 - **Databases:** SQL, PostgreSQL
-- **Tools & Frameworks:** Git, Docker, TensorFlow, Numpy, Scikit
+- **Tools & Frameworks:** Git, Docker, TensorFlow, Scikit, Pandas and more.
-- **Other:** AI, Machine Learning, Data Structures, Algorithms, OOP, Agile Development.
+- **Other:** AI, Machine Learning, Data Structures, Algorithms, OOP, Agile Development, TDD.

 ## 🚀 Projects
 Here are some of my notable projects: